Canon 1Ds vs Panasonic GF7

 Both the 1Ds and the GF7 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the GF7 was followed by the Panasonic GX850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1Ds vs Panasonic GF7

 So what is the bottom line?
 Is the Canon 1Ds better than the Panasonic GF7 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.